Three Arrested, 1 Sought In Pomona Gas Station Shooting

 The Sentra then picked up the man and woman and sped away, police said.

 Clerks at the Arco gas station’s ampm store told police they heard four gunshots and a crash.
 They ran outside to find that the victim had crashed his car into a pillar near one of the gas pumps.
 He was rushed to a hospital with critical injuries.
+His condition was not confirmed.

 There was no word on an exact motive in the shooting, although it may have been an attempted robbery or carjacking.